sthi-1005/kickstarter-analysis/README.md

 Specifically, data such as categories, results, goals, total pledged, and date of creations will be analyzed.

 ### Purpose
-Visualize trends in campaign categories based on their launch date.
+Visualize trends in campaign categories/subcategories based on:
+*launch date.
 Example results using campaign the "Theater" category will be provided.
-Visualize trends in campaign categories based on their goals.
+*Goals.
 Example results using the "Plays" sub-category will be provided.

 ## Analysis and Challenges